iDare Logo

 In many cultures, including conservative societies like India, sex remains taboo.
 Healthy conversations about boundaries, consent, and sexuality are often absent.

-Without proper education, young men learn distorted ideas about sex from media or peers.
+Without proper education, young men learn distorted ideas about sex from the media or their peers.
 This creates confusion where coercive behavior may be mistaken for normal sexual expression.

 Sexual repression can also build frustration.
 Some men may feel denied their “right” to sexual satisfaction, leading to aggression and, in extreme cases, rape as a misguided outlet for this frustration.